devSchacht/essential-image-optimization/app/partials/book.md

 A Discrete Cosine Transform (DCT) is applied with a few steps similar to JPEG encoding.
 A key difference is use of an [Arithmetic Compressor](https://www.youtube.com/watch?v=FdMoL3PzmSA&index=7&list=PLOU2XLYxmsIJGErt5rrCqaSGTMyyqNt2H) vs JPEG's Huffman.

+If you want to dive deeper, Google Developer’s article [WebP Compression Techniques](https://developers.google.com/speed/webp/docs/compression) goes into this topic in depth.

 ### Browser Support